 - The structure is traditionally used in smaller deals where EB-5 owners are directly involved in management and/or want meaningful returns.

 - Some markets demand more of an equity-style investment.
 Generally, investors in China prefer capital preservation over equity-style returns.
 However, other markets may be more receptive to traditional equity structures.

 - Older deals may have been completed using the equity model before the loan model became more common.

 - Investors play a more passive role.

-- This structure is preferred by investors due to the perception as a more secure form of investment.
+- Investors prefer this structure due to the perception that it is a more secure form of investment.
 The typical EB-5 investor’s top priority is to secure a green card and ensure capital preservation.

 - Debt instruments are often secured by collateral and have priority over any equity in the project.

 - There is a clear path to exit since debt instruments have a maturity date.

 - The loan structure allows for more standard terms, covenants, and obligations.

 - The EB-5 fund has various rights with respect to the development of projects.